MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/get-defender-business-servers.md

 - m365-security-compliance
 ---

-# Get Microsoft Defender for Business servers (preview)

-## How to get Microsoft Defender for Business servers (preview)
+# How to get Microsoft Defender for Business servers (preview)

 1. Go to the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) and sign in.